ChrisMBarr/SongShowPlus-parser/README.md

 This project will parses and extract data from SongShow Plus files.
 It is currently only tested with SongShow Plus 7 as far as I know.
 I need test files from newer versions to be sure.
 The song files I test against do not contain a version number in them, so perhaps these files are standard across all versions of SongShow Plus, I am not sure.
 If you have any song files you are able and willing to share with me, I would love to try them.

-This project is used by my [LyricConverter](htt://github.com/FiniteLooper/LyricConverter) project which can convert your song lyric files between many common formats.
-If you need to convert some songs to another existing format I encourage you to check this project out first.
+This project is used by my [LyricConverter](https://github.com/FiniteLooper/LyricConverter) project which can convert your song lyric files between many common formats.
+If you need to convert some songs to another existing format I encourage you to check that project out first.

 ## Installation